 Urinalysis is undertaken to assess renal damage.

 Cardiac and pulmonary evaluation may include electrocardiograph (ECG), echocardiogram, and chest X-ray.
-Scans may be performed to evaluate liver, kidney and brain depending on symptoms and the results of initial tests.
+Scans may be performed to evaluate the liver, kidneys, and brain depending on clinical findings and the results of initial tests.

 What is the treatment for drug hypersensitivity syndrome?